 This tip is especially important for those hot summer nights, or if you live in a warm climate.
 Keep your blinds shut during the day to avoid letting in excess heat.
 Consider investing in blackout shades to avoid letting in any sunlight at all.

 Not only is drinking alcohol before bed bad for your sleep, but it can also cause hot flashes and night sweats.
 When you drink alcohol, your blood vessels dilate and move closer to the surface of the skin, causing you to sweat.
 Next time you’re craving a glass of wine before bed, stick to a warm tea or glass of milk instead.

 It’s no surprise that exercise makes you sweat.
-If you sleep hot, it’s important to avoid exercising too close to bedtime as it can make it harder for your body temperature to fall during sleep.
+If you sleep hot, it’s important to avoid exercising too close to bedtime as it can make it harder for your core body temperature to fall during sleep.
 Try working out in the morning instead.
 An early morning sweat sesh has many benefits including the ability to increase deep sleep.